modern-influence-of-ancient-warriors

 Long-Term Influence on European Banking

 The financial infrastructure built by the knightly orders outlasted their military decline.
-The Hospitallers continued bank-like activities from their base in Malta until the 18th century.
-The Teutonic Order’s economic systems were inherited by the Duchy of Prussia.
-Even after the Reformation, many former order properties became the nuclei of modern banks.
-For example, the Bank of England was founded later, but the concept of deposit banking, clearing, and letters of credit had been demonstrated by the orders centuries earlier.
-The orders also contributed to the development of international law regarding debt and contracts, as their legal frameworks were often used to adjudicate financial disputes among merchants.
+The Hospitallers continued banking activities from Malta until the 18th century, issuing letters of credit and managing a mint.
+The Teutonic Order's economic systems were inherited by the Duchy of Prussia, which later became a model for efficient state finance.
+Even after the Reformation, former order properties often became the nuclei of local banks.
+The concept of deposit banking, interregional clearing, and documentary credit had been demonstrated by the orders centuries before the rise of the Bank of England or the Rothschilds.

 Religious Foundations and Charitable Banking